hilderonny/taskbridge/doc/INSTALLATION.md

 # Installation

 Depending on where and how you want to run TaskBridge you have several options.
-For all of them you need following prerequisites:
+For all of them (except Docker) you need following prerequisites:

 - Install [NodeJS](https://nodejs.org/)
 - Download and extract tha latest release of the TaskBridge